songsiqi/weex-vue-migration/README.md

 $dispatch()
 $broadcast()

-// Vue: // 不能完全等价迁移，部分场景需要手工调整
+// Vue:
 $emit()

 // TODO:
-This is not fully equivalent, so not transform yet.
+This is not fully equivalent, so still have to hand-tune the code.
 ```